status-im/nim-chronos/README.md

 and placed in the `Future.error` field, changing the future's status to `Failed`.

-When a future is awaited, that exception is reraised, only to be caught again by a hidden `try` block in the calling async procedure.
+When a future is awaited, that exception is re-raised, only to be caught again by a hidden `try` block in the calling async procedure.
 That's how these exceptions move up the async chain.